Brazil forward Richarlison racially abused as fan throws banana at him during 5-1 victory over Tunisia in France – KION546

 Other players like compatriot Gabriel Jesus had already raised the issue of Vinicius’ abuse.
 The Arsenal forward paid tribute to his Brazil teammate by performing Vinicius’ celebration when he scored against Brentford 10 days ago.

-Football world governing body FIFA did not immediately respond to CNN’s request for comment.
+Neither the Tunisian football federation, nor the football world governing body FIFA immediately responded to CNN’s request for comment.
 FIFA President Gianni Infantino was at Tuesday’s game at the Parc des Princes.

 The-CNN-Wire